Conference Knowledge and Innovation Programme Marker Wadden

 Come and learn about the research results.
 We invite you to discuss ecological restoration and Building with Nature in shallow lakes, related to climate adaptation and biodiversity.

-On the first day we share the results of KIMA and
+On the first day we share the results of the Knowledge and Innovation programme KIMA and lessons learnt.

 We welcome professionals from governments, nature organisations, companies and knowledge institutions involved in ecological restoration and management of shallow lakes.